Tool Features Overview

 }

-• The model receives the tool execution results and integrates them into the final natural language response.
+• Model receives tool execution results and integrates them into final natural language response.

-• Example: "The weather in Taipei tomorrow is expected to be sunny, with a temperature of about 25°C."
+• Example: "Tomorrow's weather in Taipei is forecast to be sunny with temperature around 25°C."

-• Extend AI assistant capabilities: Break the limitation of only generating text, allowing the AI assistant to access real-time information and perform real-world tasks.
+• Expand AI Assistant Capabilities: Break free from text-only generation limits, allowing AI assistants to access real-time information and execute real-world tasks.

-• Enable complex automation workflows: Be able to design AI assistants that autonomously complete multi-step, cross-system tasks, greatly improving efficiency (for example: automatically planning a trip and booking flights and hotels).
+• Enable Complex Automation: Design AI assistants that can independently complete multi-step, cross-system tasks, greatly improving efficiency (e.g., automatically planning trips and booking flights/hotels).

-• More natural interaction experience: Users only need to describe their needs in natural language; the AI assistant can understand and translate them into precise system operations.
+• More Natural Interaction: Users only need to describe requirements in natural language, and AI assistants can understand and transform them into precise system operations.

-• Most commonly used type.
+• Most common type.
 Used to connect and call external HTTP/HTTPS API services.

-• Common applications: obtaining weather information, querying external databases, triggering webhooks, integrating with third-party services, etc.
+• Common Applications: Get weather information, query external databases, trigger webhooks, integrate with third-party services, etc.

-• Applicable scenarios: Allow the AI assistant to call external tools to perform more complex and practical tasks.
+• Use Cases: Allow AI assistants to call external tools to perform more complex and practical tasks.

 Last updated